Nineteenth-Century Literature at Goldsmiths

 Programmes

-Nineteenth-Century Literature in ECL brings together 'the long eighteenth century' and 'the long nineteenth century' in literary and cultural studies.
+Nineteenth-Century Literature in ECW brings together 'the long eighteenth century' and 'the long nineteenth century' in literary and cultural studies.
 A distinctive feature of our research in nineteenth-century literature and culture is its purposeful ranging across the period in the search for, and pursuit of, larger patterns.

 This strategy informs our BA programmes and our Romantics & Victorians MA pathway.
 Thus, our research also extends beyond British literature into a comparative dimension that encompasses European and Greco-Roman traditions.